ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ## Technical specifications for OpenShift for VMware
 {: #ocp_overview-specs}

-The following capacity requirements apply only if your VMware vCenter Server® instance is using vSAN™ storage.
+The following capacity requirements apply only if your VMware vCenter Server instance is using vSAN™ storage.
 If you are using NFS, a new 2-TB NFS datastore, which is dedicated to OpenShift, is ordered.

 The solution topology has the following requirements: